omaralhami/Highlighter-Plus/README.md

 # 🎨 Highlighter Plus

 A powerful and intuitive Chrome extension that transforms how you read and research online.
-Highlight text in multiple colors, save automatically, and export to beautifully formatted PDFs.
+Highlight text in multiple colors.

 ## ✨ Features